mherling/DistrictHeatSim/README.md

 # heating_network_generation

 This project is being developed by Dipl.-Ing.
-(FH) Jonas Pfeiffer as part of the work being done for the SMWK-NEUES TG-70 project "Entwicklung und Erprobung von Methoden und Werkzeugen zur Konzeptionierung nachhaltiger Wärmenetze" (Development and testing of methods and tools for designing sustainable heating networks).
+(FH) Jonas Pfeiffer as part of the work being done for the SMWK-NEUES TG-70 project "Entwicklung und Erprobung von Methoden und Werkzeugen zur Konzeptionierung nachhaltiger Wärmenetze" (Development and testing of methods and tools for designing sustainable heating networks) at Hochschule Zittau/Görlitz.

 This project focuses on generating and analyzing heating networks using geospatial data.
 It integrates geographic information system (GIS) functionality with network analysis to model and simulate heating networks.